hexad3cimal/angular-email-autocomplete/README.md

 ```

 Add the directive in the component you want to use.
 The selectedValue will output the value selected to the used component.
+Pass in the list of domains you want.
 Example usage is as follows.

 ```
-<autocomplete givenPlaceHolder="Sample Placeholder" (selectedValue)="handleSelect($event)"></autocomplete>
+<autocomplete givenPlaceHolder="Sample Placeholder" [domainNames]="['gmail.com', 'yahoo.com', 'msn.com', 'outlook.com']" (selectedValue)="handleSelect($event)"></autocomplete>

 export class AppComponent {